 What Is Vector Art?

 Vector art is created using vector illustration software programs, such as Adobe Illustrator or Corel Draw.
 These programs use mathematic equations and geometric primitives (points, lines, and shapes) to create art that is clean, camera ready, and can be scaled infinitely, without any loss of quality or fidelity.

-In the following graphic, we will show you the difference between Vector art and the other, more common type of computer graphic, Raster art:
+In the following graphic, we will show the difference in appearance between Vector art and the other, more common type of computer graphic, Raster art:

-Raster Graphics, such as photographs, and graphics files created in Adobe Photoshop, Paint Shop Pro, and other Raster editing programs, can be used for some screenprinting applications, such as printing one-color pen and ink drawings.
+Raster Graphics can bephotographs, or graphics files created in Adobe Photoshop, Paint Shop Pro, and other Raster editing programs.
+In some instances, they can be used for some screen-printing applications, such as printing one-color “pen and ink” drawings.
 But in most cases, especially with art such as logos, we will need Vector art to achieve the proper print.

 Is My Art Vector?

 How can you tell if your art is Vector Art?
 One way is by the file type.
-Vector art is usually created in Adobe Illustrator, and is commonly saved with certain file extensions.
+Modern vector art is usually created in Adobe Illustrator, and is commonly saved with certain file extensions.
 The four most common Vector file extensions are .ai, .pdf, .eps and .svg.

 However, just because a file is saved in one of these formats, does not mean that it is truly vector art.
 Sometimes, people open raster files in Adobe Illustrator, and re-save the file in a vector format, without recreating the art using the vector editing tools.
 Only art originally created in a vector editing program, such as Adobe Illustrator, is truly vector art.

 So, how do you really know if your art file is a vector art file?
 The only way to know for sure is to open the file, and check to make sure that it was created as vector art.
 If you have a vector editing program, open your art file, and use the selection tool on an area within the art.
 You might see something like this: